Brianrmendes/CS7319-Final-Project-Group-12-Brian-Ronald-Mendes_Sai-Sambhu-Prasad-Kalaga/README.md

 To view the chatbot application, open your web browser and navigate to http://localhost:3000 (or the appropriate URL for your Node.js server).
 Now, you should have both the Python and Node.js servers running, serving the web-based chatbot application to clients.

+**How to complie and execute P2P version:**
+1. Install python (Latest version: Optional)
+2. Make sure you installed the following packages: TKinter, socket, threading, and sympy
+3. Run the .py file
+4. You will be asked to select the mode
+5. choose "Chatbot Mode first time.
+It will be waiting for connection..
+6. Now split the terminal and run the code again (Or your chose to run the code but the first execution should stay intact)
+7. This time choose peer mode.
+And you iwll be asked to enter the IP Address of your present internet connection
+8. Once entered, you are ready to chat with the chatbot to answer you your mathematical queries

 **Difference between architectural designs**

 Client-Server Architecture: